Configuration and Engineering

 2

-and 3.
+.
 A "junction box" (JBOX) is

 connected to the telecom cable termination.
 The JBOX converts the telecom communications protocols to